 There are a few unrefined shea butter products that we recommend, including:

 3. Select the Oils

-The next ingredient is also very important for the consistency and healing properties of your beard balm.
+The next ingredient is also very important for your beard balm’s consistency and healing properties.
 Carrier oils and essential oils provide vitamin E and other nutrients for your skin and hair.

 Things to consider when picking out carrier oils:

-- Choose carrier oils like jojoba oil, argan oil, tea tree oil, or grapeseed oil for oily or sensitive skin.
+- Choose carrier oils like jojoba, argan, tea tree, or grapeseed for oily or sensitive skin.

 - Try coconut oil, jojoba oil, sweet almond oil, or avocado oil for dry skin.

 - Pick essential oils to add scents, such as sandalwood, cedarwood, or peppermint.

 - Only choose oils that are cold-pressed or expeller-pressed.